oussamatnbensalem/paltech_assignment/readme.md

 **BONUS:**

 - How does the path planning change if we allow the robot to move in reverse?
+(REEDS_SHEPP motion model instead of DUBINS) Explain.
+[Answer] :
-(REEDS_SHEPP motion model instead of DUBINS) Explain. the Path planning would be more efficient when using REEDS_SHEPP: allowing reverse motion adds maneuverability that allows the robot to take shorter paths rather than having to take unnecessary large turns.
+the Path planning would be more efficient when using REEDS_SHEPP: allowing reverse motion adds maneuverability that allows the robot to take shorter paths rather than having to take unnecessary large turns.

 - What would happen if the working area of the robot is taken into account?
 E.G. the robot can remove weeds that are in a radius of 0,5m around its center.
-Explain.:
+Explain.
+[Answer] :
 Primarly this would mean that the robot wouldn't have to reach the exact positions of weeds when planning the path but rather follow a path that brings it within a 0.5m radius from the weeds.
 Which basically means that the robot could find a smoother and shorter path with much more effitiency.
 To achieve this, the weeds could be clustered using algorithms like K-MEANS with a radius of 0.5 and then planning a path between the centroids of those clusters using any algorithm solving the Traveling Salesman Problem (TSP).